Skip to content

 Do you need it?

-You are required to comply with GRA e-VAT if your annual turnover is GHS 200,000 or more AND you are registered with GRA as a VAT filer.
+Under the VAT Act 2025 (Act 1151), the rules differ by business type.
+If you supply services, there is no turnover threshold — all service providers are required to register for VAT and comply with e-VAT from the moment they begin trading.
+If you supply goods, you must register once your annual turnover exceeds GHS 750,000.
 If you are below that threshold or not VAT-registered, you don't need to do anything right now — though you can still use AstaBill normally for standard invoicing.

 What e-VAT means in practice